-Kelli Stuart’s Like a River From Its Course has been critically acclaimed and hailed by readers as one of the best books of the year, and it is a finalist for the ACFW Carol Award in historical fiction.
+Kelli Stuart’s Like a River From Its Course has been critically acclaimed and hailed by readers as one of the best books of the year.
+Like a River From Its Course won the 2017 ACFW Carol Award, and was a finalist for The Christy Award in two categories: Historical Fiction and Debut Novel.
 Labeled “powerful and engrossing” in a starred review by The Library Journal, and “gritty and touching” by Publisher’s Weekly, Like a River From Its Course invites readers into the unknown history of Soviet Ukraine.

 The city of Kiev was bombed in Hitler’s blitzkrieg across the Soviet Union, but the constant siege was only the beginning for her citizens.
 In this sweeping historical saga, Kelli Stuart takes the reader on a captivating journey into the little-known history of Ukraine’s tragedies through the eyes of four compelling characters who experience the same story from different perspectives.